MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-app-building-basics-with-xamarin-forms-in-visual-studio.md

 # Learn app-building basics with Xamarin.Forms in Visual Studio

-Once you've done the steps in [Setup and install](../cross-platform/setup-and-install.md) and [Verify your Xamarin environment](../cross-platform/verify-your-xamarin-environment.md), this walkthrough shows you how to build a basic app (shown below) with Xamarin.Forms.
+Once you've done the steps in [Setup and install](../cross-platform/setup-and-install.md) and [Verify your Xamarin environment](../cross-platform/verify-your-xamarin-environment.md), this walkthrough shows you how to build a basic app with Xamarin.Forms.
 With Xamarin.Forms, you'll write all of your UI code once in a .NET Standard class library.
 Xamarin will then automatically render the native UI controls for the iOS, Android, and Universal Windows platforms.

 It's usually better to use a .NET Standard library rather than a Shared project for this common code.
 The .NET Standard library includes those .NET APIs that can run on all target platforms.

-Here's the application that you'll build running on iOS and Android phones, and UWP:
+Here's the application that you'll build running on iOS and Android phones, and the Universal Windows Platform (UWP):

 [![The Weather App sample on iOS, Android, and UWP](../cross-platform/media/crossplat-xamarin-formsguide-1.png "CrossPlat Xamarin FormsGuide 1")](../cross-platform/media/crossplat-xamarin-formsguide-1-Large.png#lightbox)

-You'll do these things to build it:
+You'll do these steps to build this application:

 -   [Set up your solution](#solution)